santiagoahl/breast-cancer-prediction/README.md

 ![screenshot](https://github.com/santiagoahl/breast-cancer-prediction/blob/main/images/confusion_matrix.png?raw=true)

-* Our model is very sensible: **There are a few of false negatives** which is a great result.
+* Our model is very sensible: **There are a few of false negatives**, which is a great result.

 * Currently, the project is on **Front-End** phase.
 It is planned to be developed using the framework `Angular CLI`, which helps us to consume the REST API.
 The source code can be viewed in the directory `/static`.
 Here's how it looks